 How is rhabdomyosarcoma diagnosed?

-Certain signs and symptoms might suggest that a person may have rhabdomyosarcoma (RMS), but tests are typically needed to confirm the diagnosis.
+Certain signs and symptoms suggest that a person might have rhabdomyosarcoma (RMS), but tests are needed to confirm the diagnosis.

 Signs and symptoms of rhabdomyosarcoma

 The symptoms of RMS depend largely on where the tumor is:

 - When the tumor is in the trunk, limbs, or groin (including the testicles), the first sign is usually a mass or swelling.
 Sometimes it can cause pain, redness, or other problems.